Funnyguy77/PocketSphinxUnityDemo/README.md

 ## TODO:
 - ~~Add an example showing how to use a custom language model.~~
+- Add an example showing how to handle multiple keywords with KWS.
 - (?)
 Add video example showing in-game use.

 ## Other great resources: